Bookings Open 27 Oct. 6pm GMT

-To make our events the best that they possibly can be and for sailing and mooring to be smoother, we have now established two versions of the South Route - the Black and the Red Route.
-Each route has a capacity of up to 50 yachts and both will visit the same destinations, just on different days!
+To make our events the best that they possibly can be and for sailing and mooring to be smoother, we have two versions of the South Route - the Black and the Red Route.
+Each route has a capacity of up to 50 yachts and both will visit the same destinations, just on different days.

 Vis - Vis Island

 The town of Vis has a long promenade with a number of good restaurants offering fresh fish and lobster.
 Be sure to go out for dinner here.
 We recommend restaurant Kaliopa where all the tables are spread out in a romantic and beautiful garden filled with palm trees and flowers.

 The evening festivities kick off at Fort George, an old fort built in 1813 by the British Royal Navy.
 Here you can enjoy the fresh ocean breeze while ordering a drink at the bar and overlooking the great bay of Vis and the boats at anchor.

 The island today looks like paradise, but was only opened to foreigners in 1994 as it was the military headquarters for Marshal Tito.
 As a result, Vis is basically untouched since the 1970′s and has retained almost all of its varied historical architecture.
 The island offers a great deal of interesting sites including submarine docks, gun towers like “Navarone” and tunnels kilometers long through the hills.